Sievierodonetsk mayor says Russian forces seize half of city

 In his nightly video address, Ukrainian President Volodymyr Zelenskyy said the situation in the Donbas remains “extremely difficult” as Russia has put its army’s “maximum combat power” there.

+Another resident, Mikhaylo Samoluk, said the strike occurred roughly after 1:30 a.m.

+“I was on my sofa and suddenly my sofa just jumped in the air,” he said.

-In neighboring Luhansk, two people were killed and four were wounded by shelling, Luhansk governor Serhiy Haidai said on Telegram on Tuesday.
+In neighboring Luhansk, two people were killed and four were wounded by shelling, Luhansk governor Serhiy Haidai said Tuesday on Telegram.
 Haidai didn’t specify when or where the attack occurred.

 Follow the AP’s coverage of the war at https://apnews.com/hub/russia-ukraine